HeliosInteractive/helios-vue/README.md

 ### ESlint Formatting

 ESlint is setup to lint for airbnb ES6 rules.
 It will also automatically format your files if you have the dev server running.
 You can edit this in the `webpack.base.conf.js` if you do not want it automatically correcting code for you.

+### Webpack Alias
+Import statements have an alias from webpack that will transpose the `@` symbol into the src directory.
+This remove the need for figuring out all the different relative imports, it can all be relative to src.
+So if you want to import `/components/helios/TripleTap.vue` you can just write `import TripleTap from '@/components/helios/TripleTap'` regardless of where you are in the project.

+### reachjs

+reachjs has been included as a dependency, and webpack has been configured to run it through babel on import.
+If you do not need reachjs support, then you can remove this dependency, or just never import it so that it is not included in the build.

 ---